IndraTeja/MavPlayMusicalStore/README.md

 This will help our team understand the technology involved in Python-Django and work on Agile methodology to deliver the project.

 Our team – MavPlay shall be collating the business requirements and developing the project to aid the community.
+The community can buy the products from our web application at a discounted price.

 The Project shall be effective from September 13th, 2017 to December 6th,2017

 Collaborators for this project -